High-Frequency Enhanced Hybrid Neural Representation for Video Compression: Related work

 \subsection{Wavelet Transform}

-The wavelet transform, by effectively decomposing a given signal into different frequency components, has demonstrated remarkable capabilities in image processing.
-Recently, benefiting from the ability of the wavelet transform to decompose images into multiple sub-bands for multi-resolution analysis \citep{wavegan,wavefill,fregan,deblurring,multi}, researchers have successfully integrated it into convolutional neural networks (CNNs), achieving significant advancements in various computer vision tasks.
+Frequency domain analysis plays a pivotal role in image processing by transforming images into the frequency domain, where different frequency components can be intuitively handled, significantly enhancing processing effectiveness.
+With the rapid advancement of deep learning, frequency domain analysis provides a fresh perspective for image processing, emerging as an effective tool for improving performance across various computer vision tasks \citep{wavegan, wavefill, fregan, deblurring, multi,Dim2clear,irsam}.
+The wavelet transform has proven particularly effective in decomposing signals into different frequency components, making it an invaluable tool for image analysis.
+Researchers have successfully integrated this technique with convolutional neural networks (CNNs) to achieve impressive results.
 For example, \cite{wavegan} combines the wavelet transform with generative adversarial networks (GANs), enhancing the quality of synthesized images from a frequency domain perspective and applying it to few-shot image generation.
 Similarly, \cite{wavefill} decomposes images into multiple frequency components and uses these signals to fill in damaged image areas, effectively achieving image repair and reconstruction. \cite{fregan} enhances the frequency awareness of the model by directly decomposing the intermediate features of generators and discriminators into the wavelet domain for frequency domain supervision.
+Additionally, \cite{irsam} extracts high-frequency features from infrared images via wavelet transform and utilizes these features to enhance target detection performance under low-contrast and noisy conditions.
 The wavelet transform offers an effective method for extracting and utilizing high-frequency information in images.
 Based on this, we have constructed a wavelet high-frequency encoder to harness high-frequency details from images.